Screen reader users can VISIT THE SITE MENU PAGE for full page list.

 6.5 In a competition using the Stableford scoring system each hole on which no points are scored should be deemed to have the score of a nett double bogey.
 A deemed gross score can thereby be established for the whole round.

-6.7 For determining a starting handicap using four cards the same procedures as above should be used.
+6.7 For determining a starting handicap using three cards the same procedure as above should be used.

 7. QUALIFYING ROUND